clemence-mottez/Mitigating-bias-in-DL-models/README.md

 # Mitigate Bias Project

 ## Overview
 This project aims to address and mitigate bias in deep learning models using CheXpert database.
+It is recommended to run this project with a GPU.

 ## Creating a Conda Environment